JeffBriCR/flowdapp/README.md

 # DAC Kanban

-An agile kanban board for your decentralized organization.
+Agile kanban boards for decentralized organization.

 DAC Kanban allows you to get things done faster and get rewarded as things get done.